VSS Enterprise crash: Responses

+Other members of the IAASS were quick to provide public comment on the rocket propulsion system before the completion of the NTSB investigation.
+Rocket-powered dragster builder and IAASS spokesperson Carolynne Campbell-Knight said that Virgin Galactic "should stop, give up.
+Go away and do something they might be good at like selling mobile phones.
+They should stay out of the space business.".
 Geoff Daly wrote to the U.S. Chemical Safety Board in July 2013 describing his safety concerns over SpaceShipTwo.
-Daly's concerns centered around the use of nitrous oxide in the hybrid propulsion system; the final NTSB report indicates that the propulsion system did not contribute to the breakup of the vehicle.
+Daly's concerns centered around the use of nitrous oxide in the hybrid propulsion system.

+Despite these public criticisms, the final NTSB report found that the propulsion system did not in fact contribute to the breakup of the vehicle.

 Several key employees had resigned from Virgin Galactic within the year leading up to the crash, including the Vice-President of Safety, Jon Turnipseed, and Vice-President of Propulsion, Thomas Markusic.

 In an editorial in Time magazine on October 31, 2014, Jeffrey Kluger concluded, "A fatal accident in the Mojave Desert is a lesson in the perils of space hubris.
 It's hard not to be angry, even disgusted, with Branson himself.
 He is, as today's tragedy shows, a man driven by too much hubris, too much hucksterism and too little knowledge of the head-crackingly complex business of engineering.
 For the 21st century billionaire, space travel is what buying a professional sports team was for the rich boys of an earlier era: the biggest, coolest, most impressive toy imaginable."

 On November 13, 2014, the Wall Street Journal published an article discussing the history of safety and technical problems of the aircraft, citing unnamed engineers and a former government official involved with the project.
 According to the article, the official said that nagging vibrations were "very distressing to pilots because they simply couldn't read their instruments"; Virgin Galactic denies this claim.
 The engine did not have enough power to lift six passengers into space, so Virgin Galactic switched to a new nylon-based fuel, the Journal reported.
 At a test of the new fuel earlier in 2013, "an explosion all but obliterated the test stand", according to the Journal's sources.

+In 2021, both Alsbury (posthumously) and Siebold were honorarily awarded the FAA Commercial Astronaut Wings.

+In popular culture

+The incident was featured in "Deadly Mission" (season 18, episode 6) of the Canadian TV series Mayday.